KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

 ---
 ##What is the purpose of this instruction
+Sometimes you will need to build a very large table with atypical column and row headers.
+Excel's built-in autofill function may not recognize the pattern of column or row labels and does not work.
+Instead of manually entering values to thousands of cells, it is easier to use VBA to generate the row and column labels for us.

 ## What is VBA
 VBA is an acronym for Visual Basic for Applications, a dialect of Visual Basic embedded in Microsoft Office Suite.